romanovichim/TONQuest1/README.md

 # Checkpoint 5: 💸  Testnet Coins 💰

 An attentive reader may have a question, who should send a message with the body we have collected to the smart contract of the collection.
-There are wallets for this, the wallet can receive external messages and send internal ones, so for mint nft we need a wallet.There are many different wallets in TON, but I suggest you use in TON Speedrun Tonkeeper.
+There are wallets for this, the wallet can receive external messages and send internal ones, so for mint nft we need a wallet.
+There are many [different wallets](https://ton.org/wallets) in TON, but I suggest you use a [Tonkeeper](https://tonkeeper.com/).

 Let's use the wallet by switching it to the test network and get coins in the test network - we need them to send a message:
-1) Go to the settings and scroll to the very bottom until the inscription tonekeeper version 3.0
+1) Go to the settings and scroll to the very bottom until the inscription "Tonkeeper version X"
 2) Click 6 times in a row quickly on the Tonkeeper icon above the inscription - the menu for developers will open
 3) select switch to the test network in it
-4) to get to the wallet in the test network , test TON, you need to use the tap: https://t.me/testgiver_ton_bot
+4) to get to the wallet in the test network, test TON, you need to use the tap: https://t.me/testgiver_ton_bot

 ---